udayasindhu/todos-pwa/README.md

 ## Development server

-1. Go to frontend folder and run `ng serve` for a dev server.
+1. Go to frontend folder and run `ng serve` for a dev  or local server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-2. Go to backend folder and run `node index.js`.
+2. Go to backend folder and run `node server.js` to start the node backend server.

+If you want to start a angular application as Progressive web app run below 2 steps.

-3. Go to frontend folder and run `ng build --prod --aot`.(For Progressive Web App)
+1. Go to frontend folder and run `ng build --prod --aot`.(For Progressive Web App)

-4. Go to dist folder and run `http-server`
+2. Open cmd prompt in frontend\dist folder and run `http-server`

 Issue:
-After serving, if the url is edited manually the link will not work.
-But it can route based on the actions performed in the UI.

-Solution:
-In order to over that issue, we've to use `aot` flag while building.
+After deploying build files in http server user can't manually navigate to any custom path due to build issue.
+If you don't want to run into this issue we have to build files with `aot` flag like mentioned in above command.

 ## Code scaffolding